10 Cell Phone Rules For Kids

 Never tell anyone where you live or where you are.

 Never post a public picture that shows where you are with signs or identifying features or buildings.

-The “Don’t talk to strangers” rule applies for mobile phone too.
+The “Don’t talk to strangers” rule applies to mobile phones too.

 9. XXX Behavior (Decide how to approach this based on your child’s age)

-As a rule, assume that any picture that you take or that someone takes of you with your phone will be on the front page of the newspaper and shown to everyone at school.
+As a rule, assume that any picture you take or that someone takes of you with your phone will be on the newspaper’s front page and shown to everyone at school.